penock/defnotdatatools/README.md

 defnotdatatools package
 ================================================================================
 Definitely Not Data Tools are rough but sometimes-nifty Python data (and other) utilities.
-The name is a play on my music persona, https://facebook.com/defnotdrphil ... in alpha, not supported, but feel free to ask me about anything: contact me via penock.com or enockphd.com.
+The name is a play on my music persona, https://facebook.com/defnotdrphil

-This package is in alpha stage, not supported, and all aspects of it could change.
+This package is in alpha stage, thus not supported, and all aspects of it could change.
 But feel free to ask me about anything here--contact me via https://penock.com or https://linkedin.com/in/enockphd